Alex Bregman Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to allow 14 home runs (0.6 per game), the first-fewest in the league.
+- The Rays allow the first-fewest home runs in baseball (14 total, 0.6 per game).

-- Rasmussen (3-1) takes the mound for the Rays in his fifth start of the season.
-He's put together a 2.01 ERA in 22 1/3 innings pitched, with 26 strikeouts.
+- Faucher (0-0) takes the mound for the Rays to make his third start of the season.

-- In his most recent time out on Wednesday, the righty threw five scoreless innings against the Cincinnati Reds while surrendering three hits.
+- In his most recent time out on Friday, the right-hander threw two innings against the Chicago White Sox, giving up three earned runs while surrendering five hits.

-- The 27-year-old has an ERA of 2.01, with 10.5 strikeouts per nine innings, in four games this season.
-Opponents are hitting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.